Nike Air Zoom Elite 8 Review Facts

 The Air Zoom Elite 8 is, without any exaggeration, one of the best performance training shoe out there.
 It’s lightweight and ideal for neutral runners that want terrific traction on terrains of variable intensity.
 This shoe features a highly responsive midsole and provides a smooth, cushioned ride.
-Nike’s potent combination of FlyWire and FlyMesh upper material provide comfort and breathability.
+Nike’s potent combination of FlyWire and FlyMesh upper material provides comfort and breathability.
 In particular, the FlyMesh upper is a major change in this newest iteration of the Air Zoom Elite series.
 Many features of this particular Air Zoom model are similar to those of Nike’s Air Zoom Pegasus.
 The results of Nike’s design prowess is a stylish and affordable shoe that will surely please many running enthusiasts.

 The outsole of the Elite 8 is satisfyingly grippy, albeit on the thin side.
 This helps to reduce the weight of the entire shoe but it comes at the cost of durability.
 This part of the shoe features a waffle-like tread pattern common among Nike Air Zoom shoes